-The five-leaf akebia vine, or chocolate vine, is a perennial that is sometimes vigorous to a fault.
-However, we tend to forgive the faults of things with “chocolate” in their names, and this vine is no exception.
-The chocolate vine gets its moniker from the rich purplish-brown blooms that smother the vine, and from the delicate chocolate scent of the flowers.
-Chocolate-scented flowers are unusual, especially in the form of hardy perennials, so this one attribute may endear you to this flowering vine.
+The five-leaf chocolate vine is a perennial vine that is native to Asia as well as parts of North America.
+The chocolate vine gets its moniker both from the rich purplish-brown blooms that cover the vine, as well as the delicate chocolate scent of the flowers.
+Chocolate-scented flowers are unusual among hardy perennials, so this one attribute may endear this flowering vine to growers.

-Glossy dark green leaves are oval-shaped, and grow in clusters of five.
-Vines produce many dangling purple flowers with three petals in the spring (ranging from March to May), and vines sometimes produce fruits that resemble eggplants late in the summer.
-Fruits are edible, but not very palatable.
-If you choose to harvest the fruit, you may recognize that the akebia is related to the kiwi, and has tiny black seeds embedded in the pulp as a kiwi does.
+The vine produces glossy dark green leaves that are oval-shaped and grow in clusters of five.
+The dangling flowers boast three petals and emerge in the spring (March to May), sometimes followed by fruits that resemble eggplants late in the summer.
+The fruit chocolate vines produce is edible, but not very palatable—if you choose to harvest it, you may recognize they resemble kiwi, with tiny black seeds embedded in the pulp.

 Chocolate Vine Care

 Unless you are growing chocolate vine as a ground cover, it will need a sturdy structure to support it as it climbs.
 If you wish to harvest the fruits of the vine, plan to plant at least two vines to increase the chances of pollination and fruiting.